California Cliché: Flower Power

 You’ll see California poppies everywhere during the season, from SoCal to the Central Coast to Northern California.
 But the most notable place, with mile-long carpets of poppies, is a state-protected place called Antelope Valley California Poppy Reserve, located in northern Los Angeles County (15 miles west of Lancaster).
-Find out what’s blooming via the Wildflower Hotline: 661-724-1180.
+There are other places, of course, but this one is my favorite.

 California Poppy Day

 That’s right, this wildflower has it’s own day: April 6.

 These golden delights are easy to grow in your garden.
 Plant them from seeds in the fall or very early spring.
 Snip them down or pull them up when they’re done for the season (when they start to brown and fade).
 They’ll reseed easily for next year, so let some flowers ripen to seed on the plant and then scatter them.
 You can replant in the fall, or they’ll come up on their own next spring, especially in warmer places.

 They like to slum it, that is, they prefer poorer soils, especially the sandy stuff.
 If the dirt is too rich and wet, they won’t thrive.
 Well, they do like moist conditions at first, but once they get going leave them alone — they can handle droughts.

 They don’t like to be transplanted.
 And they don’t like it hot.
 They’re a cool-season annual, showing their color early in the growing season and fading in the heat of summer.